classHuman/.github/profile/README.md

-# Welcome to OkO Forge LLC DBA Crimson Obsidian Industries & Labs
+# Crimson Obsidian Industries & Labs
 Thanks for stopping by and checking us out.
 We are currently getting our infrastructure built.
 Check back often as we add more artifacts.